When Fences Don’t Make Good Neighbors in Florida

 If you are unsure what your property rights are, or if you’ve reached an impasse in resolving a property boundary dispute with a neighbor, consider speaking with a Florida real estate attorney for legal advice.

 To find a lawyer who can assist with boundary issues or other real estate disputes, search the Super Lawyers directory by legal issue and location.
-Consider looking for a real estate lawyer or civil litigator, preferably with experience in alternative dispute resolution.
+Consider looking for a real estate lawyer, preferably with experience in alternative dispute resolution.

 What do I do next?